Feature Descriptions

 Dual band can be a description of the transmit capabilities of a radio.
 It means the radio is capable of transmitting on both the 2m and 70cm amateur radio bands.

 Most handheld radios have some concept of Band A and Band B. On the screen of the radio, each band can be set to VFO or memory recall, and can be configured independently.
-Often there is button labelled "A/B" which switches which one of these bands is active for configuration or transmission when you push the PTT button.
-Some manufacturers, like Yaesu call this the Main band and the Sub band.
+Often there is a button labeled "A/B" which switches which one of these bands is active for configuration or transmission when you push the PTT button.
+Some manufacturers, like Yaesu, call this the Main band and the Sub band.
 Dual band can mean that the user interface for the radio can configure two frequency setups at the same time and conveniently switch between them.

 Dual band can also mean that the radio has the circuitry to receive signals on two different frequencies at the same time.
-Many inexpensive radios don't have this circuitry, but the mimic the capability by quickly switching between two frequencies and then staying on one when it detects a signal.
+Many inexpensive radios don't have this circuitry, but they mimic the capability by quickly switching between two frequencies and then staying on one when it detects a signal.

 The user interface and concurrent receive meanings of dual band are closely related.
-You can't have dual receive if you don't have a place to set both frequences in the user interface of the radio.
+You can't have dual receive if you don't have a place to set both frequencies in the user interface of the radio.
 I combine these two capabilities into a single feature I call Design.

 Channels